Pometry/Raphtory/docs/source/index.rst

         :class-card: intro-card
         :shadow: md

         New to *Raphtory*?
-Learn how to install and follow a tutorial to analyse a graph.
+Learn how to get it installed and start analysing your first graphs.

         +++